OpenClaw Multi-Model Setup: Stop Burning Money on the Wrong Model

 Think of it as a hierarchy.
 Always use the cheapest model that can handle the task.
 Escalate up only when the work demands it.

-Local models running on your GPU.
+Local models running on your machine.
 Zero API costs.
-Zero latency.
-Zero data leaving your machine.
+Zero data leaving your box.

 What it handles: